AashitV/NoteSlash/README.md

 Two popular methods for gaining access to that first set of AD credentials is Open Source Intelligence (OSINT) and Phishing.

 #New Technology LAN Manager (NTLM):

-~ Suite of security protocols used to authenticate users' identities in AD.
-~ NTLM can be used for authentication by using a challenge-response-based scheme called NetNTLM.
-~ Heavily used by services on a network.
+~ Suite of security protocols used to authenticate users' identities in AD.\n ~ NTLM can be used for authentication by using a challenge-response-based scheme called NetNTLM.\n ~ Heavily used by services on a network.